Secretary of State Blinken makes an unannounced visit to Ukraine

 KYIV, Ukraine — Secretary of State Antony Blinken made an unannounced trip to Kyiv on Thursday, where he is expected to announce billions of dollars more financial aid to help Ukraine in Russia's invasion.

+After arriving in Kyiv early Thursday, Blinken met with U.S. Embassy staff and visited Ohmatdyt children's hospital, where he met with doctors, children who had come from eastern Ukraine and "Patron" the famous bomb-sniffing dog.

+Blinken also met with Ukrainian Foreign Minister Dmytro Kuleba in the afternoon.

-Later in the day, he is expected to announce that the Biden administration plans to ask Congress to make another $2 billion available for long-term investments in security in Ukraine and neighboring countries, many of whom are in NATO and are at risk of future Russian aggression, State Department officials tell NPR.
+Later in the day, the secretary of state is expected to announce that the Biden administration plans to ask Congress to make another $2 billion available for long-term investments in security in Ukraine and neighboring countries, many of which are NATO allies that face the risk of future Russian aggression, State Department officials tell NPR.

-He is also expected to give more details about an additional $675 million in military aid announced earlier Thursday by U.S. Defense Secretary Lloyd Austin, who is Germany at a meeting with defense counterparts from all over the world.
+He is also expected to give more details about $675 million in military aid announced earlier Thursday by Defense Secretary Lloyd Austin, who is in Germany at a meeting with defense counterparts from around the world.

-The aid, which is part of President Biden's presidential drawdown authority, is set to include more High Mobility Artillery Rocket System (MIMARS), as well as more munitions and armed vehicles, according to the U.S. State Department.
+The aid, which is part of President Biden's presidential drawdown authority, is set to include more High Mobility Artillery Rocket System (HIMARS), as well as more munitions and armed vehicles, according to the State Department.

 This latest tranche will bring the total security assistance to Ukraine since Russia launched its full-scale ground invasion on Feb.
 24 to $13.5 billion.